palantir/eclipse-typescript/README.md

 1. Open Eclipse and go to Help->Install New Software
 1. Add the update site: http://eclipse-update.palantir.com/eclipse-typescript/
 1. Reboot Eclipse

-### Enabling the Builder
-1. Right-click on a project containing TypeScript files
+1. (optional) Right-click on a project and select Configure->Enable TypeScript Builder
-1. Select Configure->Enable TypeScript Builder

 ## Features
 * code completion